transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

   * If the user is an admin user, service member, or office user
   * The [permissions](../../backend/guides/roles-and-permissions.md) of the user

-As we get more experience, we can add more information to the default context of a user.
+As we get more experience with feature flags, more information may be added to the default context of a user.

 In addition, the API allows the caller to provide additional context that could be used for a specific feature flag.